ivonesh/Recipes/Biscuits & Gravy.md

 1. Brown the meat
 2. Add the flour and butter and cook for 2 minutes
-3. Add milk and bring to a boil, reduce heat and let thickens
+3. Add milk and bring to a boil, reduce heat and let thicken, stirring ocassionally
-4. Season with salt and pepper to taste and serve over freshly baked biscuits
+4. Season with salt and pepper to taste and serve over biscuits
-- [ ] Test